Windsor-Essex Catholic District School Board: Provincial Supervision

 Citing financial, labour and organizational issues, the Ontario Ministry of Education appointed a Supervisor (similar to the Emergency Managers in the State of Michigan) to help the struggling school system with its fiscal and organizational problems.

 The Windsor Essex Catholic District School Board has been in financial disarray for years.
 It is currently the only school board in Ontario to have an accumulated deficit.
 And, according to the province, has repeatedly failed to present a balanced budget, which is a violation of the Education Act.
 The Government of Ontario appointed a supervisor to oversee the financial management and administration of the Windsor-Essex Catholic District School Board for an indefinite period of time.
 The province made the move just hours after a report by an independent auditor made the recommendation.
 According to the Ministry of Education, the supervisor will return the board to fiscal sustainability, ensure there are no labour disruptions in the coming year and to put the best interests of students first.
 Norbert Hartmann has been appointed under the Education Act, effective Sept.
 4, 2012.
 Ontario Education Minister Laurel Broten said immediately after the appointment that Hartmann's appointment is open ended and that Hartmann will stay as long as needed.

+Since Supervision

+On November 28, 2013, Ontario's education minister lifted the provincial supervision after the board eliminated its deficit and posted a surplus of $5.4 million.
+A majority of the savings that contributed to the board eliminating its surplus was the result of removing post-retirement benefits, which according to Mario Iatonna, the board's business manager at the time, saved $4.7 million.
+An enrolment of an additional 58 students to the projected enrolment brought in $500,000 to help eliminate the deficit as well.
+While the supervision was lifted, the ministry mentioned they would "continue to work with the board to ensure “it stays on track” to eliminate the capital budget deficit by 2017".